Content Map Terms

-If daytime wetting is caused by a medical condition, you can have treatment for the medical problem and the daytime wetting will stop.
+If daytime wetting is caused by a medical condition, then treating the medical problem may cause the daytime wetting to stop.

 Treatment for daytime wetting that is not caused by another medical condition may include:

-- Medicine.
-Oxybutynin (such as Ditropan) may be used to treat daytime wetting in children and adults.
+Oxybutynin (such as Ditropan or Oxytrol) may be used to treat daytime wetting in children and adults.
 It helps control the bladder muscle that releases urine.

-- Encourage your child to go to the bathroom whenever the urge happens.
+- Encourage your child to use the toilet whenever he or she feels the urge.

-- Reward your child for being dry.
+- Praise your child for being dry.
 You may use hugs, stickers, or special treats as rewards.

 - Don't make your child wear a diaper.
-Wearing a diaper may make him or her feel babyish.
-Also, it may be hard for a child to get the diaper off when using the toilet.
-Wearing disposable underwear, such as Pull-Ups, may be helpful.
-But it may also make the problem last longer, because the child may have less motivation to learn bladder control.
+That may make him or her feel like a baby.
+Wearing disposable underwear like Pull-Ups may help.
+But it may also make the problem last longer.
+This is because your child may have less reason to want to learn bladder control.

-If your child delays going to the bathroom and holds on to urine until he or she loses control and wets, try the following:
+If your child delays using the toilet until he or she loses control and wets, there are some things you can try.

-- Encourage your child to use the toilet when you notice signs that he or she may need to go, such as squatting, squirming, crossing the legs, or standing very still.
+- Encourage your child to use the toilet.
+Do this when you notice signs that he or she may need to go.
+Your child may do things like squat, squirm, cross the legs, or stand very still.

 - Offer more liquids to drink.
-Drinking more liquids will increase the amount of urine in the bladder, causing your child to need to go to the bathroom more often.
+Drinking more will increase how much urine is in the bladder.
+And this causes your child to need to use the toilet more often.

-- Have your child go to the bathroom every hour during the day.
+- Have your child use the toilet every hour during the day.

 - Elder JS (2011).
 Voiding dysfunction.
 In RM Kleigman et al., eds., Nelson Textbook of Pediatrics, 19th ed., pp. 1847–1852.
 Philadelphia: Saunders Elsevier.